-Total assets increased by \$18.9 million in 2021 due to the construction of new capital assets, improved cash position, and improved net position.
+Total assets increased by \$70.9 million in 2021 due to the implemented the provisions of GASB Statement No. 87, Leases (GASB 87) as of October 1, 2020, construction of new capital assets, improved cash position and improved net position.
 Unrestricted cash and cash equivalents increased by \$20.5 million; liabilities decreased by \$5.9 million.
-Total net position increased by \$17 million over the prior year.
+Total net position increased by \$18.1 million over the prior year.